 Naturally, the Bush administration has lined up squarely behind the pharmaceutical companies.
-This is ironic because there is a strong presumption against preemption, particularly in cases where the issue involves the individual states’ power to protect public safety and health.
+This is ironic because there is a strong presumption against preemption, particularly where the issue involves the individual states’ power to protect public safety and health.

 The Supreme Court has consistently found that preemption of state law does not apply unless “the nature of the regulated subject matter permits no other conclusion” or “the Congress has unmistakably so ordained.”
 Chicago & N.W.Transp.
 Co. v.
 Kalo Brick & Tile Co., 450 U.S. 311, 317(1981) (quoting Florida Lime & Avocado Growers, Inc. v.
 Paul, 373 U.S. 132, 142 (1963)).